Youth and Education

 Prevention & Early Intervention - Bi-Polar Early Assessment and

 FY 2016-17 was a year of both transition and continued growth for the Felton Institute’s (d.b.a.
 Family Service Agency of San Francisco) BEAM program in San Mateo.
 During FY 2016-17, the program grew in its census (35 clients) and restructured its staffing which served to reinforce already strong service delivery and outcomes.
 The restructure replaced two hybrid positions with three dedicated specialty positions: Employment and Education Specialist, Family Support Specialist, and Peer Support Specialist.
-The result of this restructure is increased participant engagement as a result of more points of contact with staff.
-Additionally, BEAM successfully graduated eight participants from the program after reaching their goals.
-Thus far in FY 2017-18, 32 youth have been screened, assessed, and treated by the BEAM program, with a goal of 35 youth by the end of the Fiscal Year.
+The result of this restructure is increased participant engagement as a result of more points of contact with staff that continued in FY 2017-18.
+In FY 2016-17, BEAM successfully graduated eight participants from the program after reaching their goals.
+In FY 2017-18, 38 youth were screened, assessed, and treated by the BEAM program, exceeding the goal of 35.

 BEAM staff work closely with participants and their families to identify and review their goals frequently.
 The Employment and Education Specialist works closely within the team, with outside providers, and with school staff to ensure that the optimal learning environment is in place for the accomplishment of identified academic goals in adherence to the evidence based practice of Individual Placement and Support (IPS).
 IPS is a very well researched and documented approach; there is a growing focus on applying the model towards school when working with young adults.
 BEAMs Employment and Education Specialist applies the model towards participant education goals and the entire team supports those goals through coordination and collaboration.
 Services include helping participants create individualized plans for educational goals.

 Prevention & Early Intervention - Children & Family Resource Centers